dawn-infra-labs/dawn-secure-transport/crates/README.md

 - all crates will follow Rust best practices
 - modules will remain fully decoupled
 - testing will be integrated at the crate level
-- workspace will support reproducible builds.
+- workspace will support reproducible builds